vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 p.
 917.

 908; rebuilt the temple of Viśve.
-Tattvaprakiśa, of Bhoja, on Saiva
+Tattvaprakiśa, of Bhoja, on Śaiva

 śvara, p.
 908. agama, p.
 585.